Last Updated on by

 Primarily, it uses a zig-zag pattern to clean and fairly zips around a floor or thin carpet, before heading home to recharge.

 It comes with auto-clean, spot and edge modes to supplement the main zig-zag, all operated from the remote control.
 The unit measures 13.4 x 3.3 x 13.4 inches and weighs around 7.5lbs.
-A mini version at $150 is available that is 11.9” wide.
+A mini version is available that is 11.9” wide.

 Contents (Jump to)